Eco-driving: what is it and how do you do it?

 What is eco-driving?

-Eco-driving is also an eco-citizen driving style that not only saves money, but also ensures greater road safety and respect for other road users.
+Eco-driving is also an eco-citizen driving style that not only saves money, but also ensures greater road safety and greater respect for other road users.
 In short, eco-driving has nothing but positive points, so let's see how you can improve your driving!

 Eco-driving: how do you go about it?